-The Lord Laboratory is also extending into IBD the efforts pioneered by BRI researchers Alice Long, PhD, and Jane Buckner, MD, to identify genetic factors influencing the signaling of immune hormones, called cytokines, in Type 1 diabetes.
-As there are genetic risk factors for diabetes that overlap with IBD, we are analyzing the influence of both disease and genetics upon signaling by a panel of cytokines in a variety of immune cells.
+The Lord Laboratory is also extending into IBD the efforts pioneered by BRI researchers Alice Long, PhD, and Jane Buckner, MD, to identify genetic factors influencing the signaling of immune hormones, called cytokines, in type 1 diabetes.
+As there are genetic risk factors for diabetes that overlap with IBD, the team is analyzing the influence of both disease and genetics upon signaling by a panel of cytokines in a variety of immune cells.
 This work is being done in conjunction with experiments to characterize the circulating immune cells of IBD patients and controls, so that the effect on signaling defects upon the character of the immune system can be identified within the same sample.